Zoranan/rpg-engine/README.md

 CS = Construction Set
 - (GE) Create generic Status Effects in the game engine, that can be customized in the CS
-- (GE) Set up basic NPC creation in game worlds (No behaviors or stats yet) ~~- (CS) Move "Edit" and "New" buttons inside the XmlExplorer and use an interface for custom actions~~
+- (GE) Set up basic NPC creation in game worlds (No behaviors or stats yet)
+- ~~(CS) Move "Edit" and "New" buttons inside the XmlExplorer and use an interface for custom actions~~
 - ~~(CS) Streamline the creation of CS tabs with a custom class, and move all tabs to the new format~~
 - (CS) Get the NPC editor working
 - (CS) Create a Stat Editor, to define what stats each Mob in game will have